gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 Improvements include making the commit details pinned state more visually apparent, making it easier for users to identify the current state of their commit details.
 Additionally, we introduced a soft/editor pin on file open in the details view, enabling you to easily navigate back to the file you were previously working on, offering greater convenience and usability.

 ### Thank you to our contributors
 Shout-out to all of our awesome contributors for this release!
   - WofWca ([@WofWca](https://github.com/WofWca))

 ### Added

-- Adds the ability to switch to an alternate "Panel" layout for the _Commit Graph_ &mdash; closes [#2602](https://github.com/gitkraken/vscode-gitlens/issues/2602) and [#2537](https://github.com/gitkraken/vscode-gitlens/issues/2537)
+- Adds the ability to switch to an alternate panel layout for the _Commit Graph_ &mdash; closes [#2602](https://github.com/gitkraken/vscode-gitlens/issues/2602) and [#2537](https://github.com/gitkraken/vscode-gitlens/issues/2537)
   - Adds a new context menu from the _Commit Graph Settings_ (cog) to switch between the "Editor" and "Panel" layouts
   - Adds a `gitlens.graph.layout` setting to specify the layout of the _Commit Graph_
     - `editor` - Shows the _Commit Graph_ in an editor tab
-    - `panel` - Shows the _Commit Graph_ in the bottom panel with an additional _Commit Graph Details_ view positioned on the right side of the _Commit Graph_
+    - `panel` - Shows the _Commit Graph_ in the bottom panel with an additional _Commit Graph Details_ view alongside on the right
 - Adds new _Commit Graph_ features and improvements
-  - Adds a "Compact" layout to the Graph column of the _Commit Graph_
+  - Adds a compact layout to the Graph column of the _Commit Graph_
     - Adds a context menu option to the header to toggle between the "Compact" and "Default" layouts &mdash; closes [#2611](https://github.com/gitkraken/vscode-gitlens/pull/2611)
   - Shows pull request icons on local branches when their upstream branch is associated with a pull request
   - Adds tooltips to work-in-progress (WIP) and stash nodes